GDSC-AEC/ICACTEA/README.md

-# ICDECT
+# ICACTEA
-CSE dept Conference Website
+we dont sell TEA